-OSHA Oregon Certification
+OSHA Oregon Online Training

 Like many other states, Oregon has its own OSHA standards to promote workplace safety.
 To help you better understand the differences between federal and state regulations, we’ve put together this guide.
 You get insights into the importance of OSHA Oregon training, statistics that show why training matters so much for your safety, and the advantages safety training offers employers.

 The federal Occupational Safety and Health Act (OSH Act) allows states to assume their own occupational safety and health responsibilities as long as they're "at least as effective" as the federal program.

 Oregon has an official state plan that covers all state and local government workers in Oregon, as well as most private sector workers.
 The state adopted many federal OSHA standards, but they maintain a unique standard for many others.

 Oregon's state plan is administered by the Oregon Occupational Safety and Health (Oregon OSHA) division as part of the Department of Consumer and Business Services.